root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-nm.rst

 .. option:: --extern-only, -g

  Print only symbols whose definitions are external; that is, accessible from other files.

-.. option:: --format=format, -f format
+.. option:: --format=<format>, -f

- Select an output format; *format* may be *sysv*, *posix*, or *bsd*.
+ Select an output format; *format* may be *sysv*, *posix*, *darwin*, or *bsd*.
  The default is *bsd*.

-.. option:: -help
+.. option:: --help, -h

  Print a summary of command-line options and their meanings.

+.. option:: --help-list

+ Print an uncategorized summary of command-line options and their meanings.

+.. option:: --just-symbol-name, -j

+ Print just the symbol names.

+.. option:: -m

+ Use Darwin format.
+Alias for ``--format=darwin``.

+.. option:: --no-demangle

+ Don't demangle symbol names.
+This is the default.

+.. option:: --no-llvm-bc

+ Disable the LLVM bitcode reader.

 .. option:: --no-sort, -p

- Shows symbols in order encountered.
+ Show symbols in the order encountered.

+.. option:: --no-weak, -W

+ Don't print weak symbols.

 .. option:: --numeric-sort, -n, -v

  Sort symbols by address.

+.. option:: --portability, -P

+ Use POSIX.2 output format.
+Alias for ``--format=posix``.

+.. option:: --print-armap, -M

+ Print the archive symbol table, in addition to the symbols.

 .. option:: --print-file-name, -A, -o